MicrosoftDocs/SupportArticles-docs/Office/Client/office-suite-issues/getobject-createobject-behavior.md

 |Access 2000, 2002, 2003, 2007|No|SingleUse|Yes|Yes|OMain|
 |Project 98, 2000|No|MultiUse|Yes|Yes|JWinproj-WhimperMainClass|

 The main window class name is helpful for calling the FindWindow API when you want to find out conveniently if any instance is already running.
 The UserControl property is a boolean property that indicates whether the server application automatically shuts down when its last reference is released (set to nothing).
-The Quit method allows you to override the UserControl property in cases where it is necessary (such as when an instance does not shut down after the last reference is released).
+The Quit method allows you to override the UserControl property in cases where it's necessary (such as when an instance doesn't shut down after the last reference is released).

 In general, Microsoft recommends that you use a new instance of an Office application instead of attaching to an instance that the user may be using.
-It is best create an instance by using the Application ProgID, and then open or create new objects from there.
+It's best create an instance by using the Application ProgID, and then open or create new objects from there.
 Other ProgIDs, such as Excel.Sheet and Word.Document, and so forth, are intended for use in OLE (Object linking and Embedding) and may give inconsistent results when used with CreateObject.
 By using the Application ProgID, you avoid potential issues by explicitly starting the server for Automation (not Embedding).

-When you are finished with the Automation server, release all your references to it and call its Quit method (if available) so that the server shuts down as expected.
+When you're finished with the Automation server, release all your references to it and call its Quit method (if available) so that the server shuts down as expected.
 If you want to configure an instance through Automation and then leave it open for the user to use, you need to set the UserControl property to TRUE and then release all your references.
 The server then stays running (because the UserControl property is TRUE) and shuts down appropriately when the user closes the application (because there are no outstanding references).

 **Note** For Word, the UserControl property is read-only.
-It cannot be set to True or False.
+It can't be set to True or False.
 Word always remains running when the last reference is released.